 The Mini-Beadbeater-24 disrupts up to 24 microbial or tissue samples with better than 95 percent efficiency.
 Cells are disrupted quickly and safely in the sealed system.
 The apparatus is easy to clean, has a small footprint and is essentially maintenance free.
-Compared to the Minibeadbeater-16, this Beadbeater adds advanced electronics for enhanced motor function, continuous variable shaking speeds of 2000-3800 strokes/min, a 30% increase in microvial capacity and CE certification.
+Compared to the Minibeadbeater-16, the Mini-24 adds advanced electronics for enhanced motor function, variable speeds of 2400-3800 rpm, a 30% increase in microvial capacity, and CE certification.

 NOTE for European buyers!
 The Mini-Beadbeater-24 is CE certified.

 The Mini-BeadBeater-24 disrupts microbial cells and plant and animal tissue by violently agitating four to twentyfour 2 ml screw-cap microvials containing small glass, ceramic or steel beads and 0.1 to 1 ml disruption buffer.
 The performance of the Mini-BeadBeater equals or exceeds that of any other type or brand of cell disrupter.
 Even resistant samples like yeast, spores or fibrous tissue are completely homogenized in 1-3 minutes.
 The non-foaming, aerosol-free method preserves enzymes and organelles.
 In the presence of nucleic acid extraction media such as phenol, Gu-SCN or a commercial kit solution, DNA or RNA is recovered in the highest possible yield.
 The method is ideal for PAGE, PCR applications, and diagnostics using antibody or oligonucleotide probes.
 Because the beads and vials are disposable, there is absolutely zero cross-contamination between samples - essential for PCR techniques.

 Protocols developed using a different model of the Mini-BeadBeater are transferable with minimal modification.